sumanjs/suman/README.md

 the most unnecessary places, but we have to deal with it).
 * and lastly a BIG ONE: clean reporting - at the command line, using Mocha, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
 Suman has a simple trick up its sleeve to allow for 100% clean reporting for any test or group of tests.

+Compared to Suman, most testing frameworks are frivolous and dumbed-down.
+For example, Tape's ability to pre-load modules using the command line before running tests is a total joke compared to the dependency injection ability of this library.

 ## Suman features: